drgomesp/fibula-js/README.md

 ];
 ```

-Now we add the second layer to the tile map, like we did for the first one, *before*
+Now we add the second layer to the tile map, like we did for the first one:
-rendering the tile map again:

 ```javascript
 tileMap.addLayer(layer2);
 ```

-The result is should look like this:
+The result should look like this:

 ![orthogonal-tilemap-two-layers](http://i0.wp.com/blog.sklambert.com/wp-content/uploads/2013/07/tileset_ground_and_layer.png?resize=512%2C320)